Investipal/investipal-website/src/content/blog/essential-steps-to-integrate-aml-and-id-verification-in-digital-advisor-onboarding-workflows.md

 draft: false
 ---
 <p>
-Integrating <a rel="noopener noreferrer" target="_blank" href="https://www.finra.org/rules-guidance/key-topics/anti-money-laundering">AML</a> (Anti-Money Laundering) and ID verification into a digital <a href="/blog/category/onboarding">onboarding</a> workflow is now mission-critical for RIAs, financial advisors, <a href="/segments/wealth-managers">wealth managers</a>, and operations leaders looking to keep both compliance teams and prospects happy.
+Integrating AML (Anti-Money Laundering) and ID verification into a digital <a href="/blog/onboarding">onboarding</a> workflow is now mission-critical for RIAs, financial advisors, <a href="/segments/wealth-managers">wealth managers</a>, and operations leaders looking to keep both compliance teams and prospects happy.
 The reality is simple: prospects expect a fast, frictionless digital onboarding experience—while regulators demand ironclad KYC and AML controls at every step.
 Legacy processes, fragmented tech, and manual compliance checks put everyone at risk, create unnecessary drag, and inhibit growth.
 </p>

 <h2>Why Streamlining AML and ID Verification Makes or Breaks Digital Onboarding</h2>